unsol/design/contract_interface.md

 On successful execution, the code should return via a normal code path.

 If it needs to abort due to a failure, an *unreachable* instruction should be executed.

+Furthermore, the eWASM spec disallows the use of a "start" function in a contract, because it is executed upon module instantiation.